CustomPoint/rak8s/README.md

 ## Dashboard

-rak8s installs the non-HTTPS version of the Kubernetes dashboard.
+quadPi installs the non-HTTPS version of the Kubernetes dashboard.
 This is not recommended for production clusters but, it simplifies the setup.
 Access the dashboard by running:

 ```
 kubectl proxy